m0byn/Paper-Replication/Quarto-Files/Rendered/Replication-MZ/Replication-MZ.md

     LJ "TWFE"             "-0.66" "0.02" "-48.47"
        "CS (model×state)" "-0.77" "0.28" "-53.79"

-Next, I aggregate the group–time ATTs to a single “simple” overall ATT and compare it to the original TWFE coefficient on Lojack.
-The TWFE specification from Table 2, column 3 yields a coefficient of about −0.66, implying roughly a 48.5 percent reduction in thefts.
-The CS estimator delivers an overall ATT of about −0.77, corresponding to a 53.8 percent reduction.
-The point estimates are very similar in magnitude, and given the relatively large standard error on the CS estimate (≈ 0.29), the difference between −0.66 and −0.77 is not statistically significant.
+Next, I aggregate the group–time ATTs to a single overall ATT and compare it to the original ITS coefficient.
+The ITS specification from Table 2, column 3 yields a coefficient of about −0.66 (SE = 0.018), implying roughly a 48.5% reduction in thefts.
+The CS estimator delivers an overall ATT of about −0.77 (SE = 0.29), corresponding to a 53.8% reduction.
+The point estimates are similar in magnitude, and given the large standard error on the CS estimate, the difference is not statistically significant.

-Taken together, these results indicate that, for this application, the TWFE estimator and the CS estimator agree closely on the average deterrence effect of Lojack, suggesting that the classic TWFE weighting issues do not generate large bias in the main coefficient.
-However, the CS event-time estimates and the formal pre-trend test highlight non-flat pre-treatment dynamics, which cautions against interpreting the estimated ATT as arising from perfectly parallel trends between treated and never-treated units.
+However, this similarity should not be interpreted as validation of either approach.
+The two estimators rely on fundamentally different identification assumptions and use different sources of variation.
+ITS uses within-unit variation over time (comparing each unit to its own pre-treatment trajectory, flexibly adjusted for state-specific quadratic trends), while CS uses cross-unit variation (comparing treated Lojack models to never-treated units, which include both non-Lojack models and Lojack models in non-Lojack states experiencing spillover effects).
+The CS estimate may be close to the ITS estimate by coincidence, or because the contamination from spillovers and differential model-specific trends happens to roughly cancel out.
+The key finding is that CS reveals significant pre-trends, confirming that the parallel trends assumption required for DiD does not hold, which supports the paper’s decision to use ITS instead.

 <details class="code-fold">
 <summary>Code</summary>